FooBarShebang/com_lib/Documentation/Tests/TE000_library_test_report.md

 **Verification method:** A

-**Test goal:** The library implements multi-threaded synchronous and asynchronous (virtual) serial port communication abstraction layer API.
+**Test goal:** The library implements synchronous and asynchronous (virtual) serial port communication abstraction layer API.

 **Expected result:** The funtionality is implemented and properly tested with respect to the requirements defined in the [RE002](../Requirements/RE002_serial_port_com_requirements.md) document.